Access logs

 View and edit the flow definition as JSON.
 The same definition is portable across apps and environments.

-The Team tab — team identity, base numbers, AWS Secrets Manager, and call recording configuration.
+The Team tab — team identity, resilience defaults, base numbers, egress trunks and pools, AWS Secrets Manager, and call recording configuration.

 Reusable JavaScript tools shared across multiple agents in the team, with versioning and centralized updates.